matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 class is used.

 The specific subclass to create is determined, first, by the **viewDataTable** query paramater.
-If this parameter is not set, then the default visualization type for the report that is being displayed is used.
+If this parameter is not set, then the default visualization type for the report being displayed is used.

 ### Configuring ViewDataTables